DINGLEBONG/cars-r-us/README.md

 * It is not necessary that the exercise is completed in full.
 We are not looking for perfect solution, simply a way to see how you structure your code.
 Feel free to add notes about how you would have completed, or enhanced the solution if you had further time available

+## Ben Golding Submission Notes
+I had originally coded my solution with the logic for taxation contained within the Vehicle model, but this seemed to go against the non-functional requirements.
+To me, it seemed the best solution was to extract the taxation logic into a value object (which I called 'vehicle_tax.rb').
+This is pretty new to me, so hopefully it's implemented OK - I suppose an alternative would've been to use concerns, i.e. "class Vehicle include Taxable ..." and "module Taggable extend ActiveSupport::Concern ...", but I thought this was worth giving a shot.

+The intention of my approach is that anyone importing vehicle data can do so through ActiveRecord, and so long as they don't deliberately bypass callbacks in doing so, the vehicle_tax value should be populated automatically, given all other fields are provided.

+Given more time I'd probably change the way testing is done by adding in the FactoryBot gem, and add more tests generally.

+Overall I went over the suggested 2 hours, but that was mainly down to reading about value objects.
+I didn't time myself but imagine I'd be under without exploring this option.